Hypfer/Valetudo/docs/_pages/general/why-valetudo.md

 With Valetudo, you get a webinterface that can be used by any device with any operating system capable of running a recent multi-platform browser including desktops, laptops, smartphones and maybe even your smart fridge.

+At times, thanks to the fully responsive design, the experience can even be _objectively_ superior to what the vendor provides.
+Some users for example reported that some vendor apps do not play well with tablets and instead just display the phone-optimized views in an upscaled way on the large tablet screen, wasting all that screen real estate on black borders.

 ### Open Knowledge